sdetoni/vault_recursive_gui/README.md

 HasiCorp Vault Recursive GUI overlay

 The project implements a GUI over the top of the built in Vault GUI.
-It does this using a reverse project and wedging in the Vault GUI using an I-Frame.
+It does this using a reverse web proxy, and wedges in the Vault GUI using an I-Frame.
 The vault_recursive_gui uses standard Vault API calls to recursively search a Vault repository on KV2 type secret mount points based upon the logged in user's policies.
 Once Vault secrets have been searched or pre-cached, they're stored locally in the client